catwarrior/catwarrior.github.io/source/_posts/2016-03-29play-with-elgg.md

 6. Use `docker-compose down`, shut down and remove the containers.

 ### notes
-for docker2booter, make sure set the port forward setting via the vitual box. would be better pull the images before run docker-compose.
+1. For docker2booter, make sure set the port forward setting via the vitual box.
+2. Would be better pull the images before run docker-compose.

 ### docker-compose.yml
 ``` yml